-The intention of this picture study aid is to equip the home educator with some basic facts and understanding of a sampling of the work of Claude Monet.
+The intention of this Claude Monet Picture Study Aid is to equip the home educator with some basic facts and understanding of a sampling of the work of this nineteenth-century artist.
 It is not meant to be an exhaustive analysis or study of each piece or a complete biography of the artist.

 About picture study, Ms. Mason recommended keeping learning as simple as possible, especially in the younger years, and put extra emphasis on the images by themselves.

 There is no talk about schools of painting, little about style; consideration of these matters comes in later life, the first and most important thing is to know the pictures themselves.
 As in a worthy book we leave the author to tell his own tale, so do we trust a picture to tell its tale through the medium the artist gave it.
 In the region of art as else-where we shut out the middleman. (vol 6 pg 216)

 Definite teaching is out of the question; suitable ideas are easily given, and a thoughtful love of Art inspired by simple natural talk over the picture at which the child is looking.
 (PR Article “Picture Talks”)